realworldocaml/book/en/12a-parsing-json-and-xml.md

    arguments. *)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When reading these interfaces, you can generally ignore the optional arguments
+When first reading these interfaces, you can generally ignore the optional
-(with the question marks in the type) at first glance, as they will be filled
+arguments (with the question marks in the type), as they will be filled in with
-in with sensible values.
-The simpler signature for these values with the
+sensible values.
+The simpler signature for these values with the optional
-optional elements removed makes their purpose quite clear:
+elements removed makes their purpose quite clear:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 val from_string : string -> json